 - Bacterial infections greatly affect cells within the arterial walls (endothelium) and cells involved in clotting (platelets) and fighting infections (monocytes and macrophages).

-- Bacteria in the mouth can move to the lungs and cause infections, such as pneumonia.
-This is more common for people with periodontal disease.
-When this occurs, the heart has to work harder to pump blood through your lungs which are inflamed from the pneumonia, thus increasing stress placed on the heart.
+- Bacteria in your mouth can move via the bloodstream to your lungs and cause infections, such as pneumonia.
+This is more common in people with periodontal disease.
+When this occurs, the heart has to work harder to pump blood through your lungs, which are inflamed from the pneumonia, resulting in progressively more stress placed on the heart.

 CHRONIC INFLAMMATION: